 A trigger point injection (TPI) can help relieve myofascial pain, which is usually caused by a "knot" in your muscle (trigger point).
 TPIs are common and generally safe.

-A trigger point injection can help soothe muscle pain, especially in your arms, legs, lower back and neck.
-It also can be used to treat fibromyalgia, tension headaches and myofascial pain.
+A trigger point injection can help soothe myofascial pain, especially in your neck, shoulder, arms, legs and lower back.

-Trigger points are painful “knots” in your muscles.
-They form when a muscle can’t relax.
+Trigger points are painful “knots” in your muscles that can be very sensitive to touch/pressure.
+They may form after acute trauma or by repetitive micro-trauma, leading to stress on muscle fibers.
+It causes the muscle fibers to be stuck in a contracted state.
 Sometimes you can feel these knots when you rub your muscle.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Healthcare providers use trigger point injections to help treat myofascial pain.
 “Myo” means muscle and “fascial” means fascia.
 Your fascia is the thin, white connective tissue that’s wrapped around every muscle.

 The pain and tenderness in myofascial pain are typically due to one or more trigger points.
 To the touch, trigger points feel like small bumps, nodules or knots in your muscle.

 Trigger points can develop in any muscle, but the most common muscle groups that are treated with trigger point injections include:

 Trigger points can cause certain types of pain or issues.
 For example, trigger points affecting your trapezius muscle may cause tension headaches.
 A trigger point affecting your piriformis muscle (a muscle in your buttocks) can cause piriformis syndrome — when the piriformis muscle presses on your sciatic nerve.
 It causes pain or numbness in your buttock and down the back of your leg.